IBM/java-spring-app/README.md

 ibmcloud dev debug
 ```

+## CRA Scanning

+This repository includes a `.cracveomit` file that is used by Code Risk Analyzer (CRA) in IBM Cloud Continuous Delivery.
+This file helps address vulnerabilities that are found by CRA until a remediation is available, at which point the vulnerabilities will be addressed in the respective package versions.
+CRA keeps the code in this repository free of known vulnerabilities, and therefore helps make applications that are built on this code more secure.
+If you are not using CRA, you can safely ignore this file.

 ## Next Steps

 * Learn more about augmenting your Java applications on IBM Cloud with the [Java Programming Guide](https://cloud.ibm.com/docs/java?topic=java-getting-started).
 * Explore other [sample applications](https://cloud.ibm.com/developer/appservice/starter-kits) on IBM Cloud.